Gdeterline/Neural-Network-Build/README.md

 <ins>Improvement suggestions:</ins>
 - Need to work on i % 100 == 0, in order to minimize calculation cost (= time).
+- Could let the possibility to have different activation functions for each layer of the NN.

 #### **_activation functions and derivatives_**: